react-native-webrtc/react-native-webrtc/README.md

 This function allows to switch the front / back cameras in a video track on the fly, without the need for adding / removing tracks or renegotiating.

+#### VideoTrack.enabled

+Starting with version 1.67, when setting a local video track's enabled state to `false`, the camera will be closed, but the track will remain alive.
+Setting it back to `true` will re-enable the camera.

 ## Demos

 **Official Demo**